nirlipo/planning-visualisation/Docs/Deployment Guide.md

 This document describes how to build and deploy the Planning Visualisation standalone software.

-Planning Visualisation is to be made a part of the planning.domain system and is a solution that focuses on delivering the visualisation and manipulation of Planning Domain Definition Language (PDDL).

-All the information that is essential to the build and deployment process is unfolded: how to build and verify the various deliverables, library dependencies, how to install and run the software, and the system requirements.
-In addition to that, we collected some other useful information related to the build process such as a description of the project repository and the design of the build command.

 **Document Overview**

-The rest of this document is organised in the following sections:
+This document is organised in the following sections:
+0. Requirements: Requirements for deployment

-1. Project Repository: Contains useful information on how the repository is organised and how to download it from our Bitbucket server.
+1. Project Repository: Contains  information on how the repository is organised.
 2. Pre-deployment Process: Details how to build the software from the source code and how to build the other project artefacts.
 Additional information on the various steps of the build process is also provided as well as a list of all required libraries.
 3. Deployment: How to install and run the software, and the system requirements.
 4. Post-deployment: Details how to display the final product.

+**0. Requirements**

 **Build Agent Requirement**